 Job listings and databases are offered as part of a resource known as Employ Florida Vets.
 This is the states online jobs portal and it provides employment services to veterans and their immediate family members.
 This statewide initiative helps match service members to the training opportunities and job opportunities that suit the experience and skills that they may have gained in the military.
 The main number is (866) 352-2345.

 Veterans will often be given preference for any job openings.
 The state of Florida and their various political subdivisions will give them preference in retention and employment.
 This can be provided to those veterans with a VA service-connected disability, those that have been honorably discharged, their spouses, or the widow or widower of a veteran who died as a result of a service-connected disability.

 A number of Outreach services are administered.
 A wide ranging network of Local Veterans Employment Representatives (LVER) as well as staff from the Disabled Veterans Outreach Program (DVOP) specialists provide priority workforce services to residents, eligible spouses, and also transitioning service members.
+The service will also help them save money on their shopping for work clothes, supplies, and other items.
 The main phone number is (850) 245-7424.

 A nationwide program for Florida veterans is known as VA for Vets.
 This was created in an effort to provide military members and veterans with various tools and resources.
 The assistance will help them take career assessments, translate their military skills to civilian skills, conduct job searches, build their resumes, and provide other guidance.
 All of these services are offered for free.

 Property Tax assistance is offered to veterans and their families in the form of an exemption.
 Any piece of real estate that is owned and used as a primary residence by a veteran that has been honorably discharged and has been certified as having a disability can qualify.
 They will be exempt from real estate and property tax.
 There are some guidelines and the assistance goes into effect in general the year after they file.